 Find yourself nose to horn with Abilene Zoo’s southern black rhino, meet members of our giraffe herd, or get up close with our anteaters in these exclusive behind-the-scenes tours.Reserve Your Up-Close Tour

 We welcome school groups and organizations from all over Texas in order to connect educators to fun experiences for their students outside the classroom.

-Submit a Zoo Field Trip Request form seven days in advance or contact the education department at email@example.com to learn more about group rates or any questions you may have.
+Submit a Zoo Field Trip request form at least seven days in advance or contact the education department at firstname.lastname@example.org to learn more about group rates or any questions you may have.
 Once you’ve filled out the form you are confirmed for your date unless you hear from a Zoo Educator.